TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 `$key`
     The identifier to be translated.
-If then format *LLL:path:key* is given, then this identifier is used and the parameter $extensionName is ignored.
-Otherwise, the file :file:`Resources/Private/Language/locallang.xml` from the given extension is loaded and the resulting text for the given key in the current language returned.
+If then format *LLL:path:key* is given, then this identifier is used and the parameter `$extensionName` is ignored.
+Otherwise, the file :file:`Resources/Private/Language/locallang.xlf` from the given extension is loaded and the resulting text for the given key in the current language returned.

 `$extensionName`
     The extension name.
 It can be fetched from the request.

 `$arguments`
-    Allows you to specify an array of arguments passed to the function vsprintf.
+    Allows you to specify an array of arguments passed to the function `vsprintf`.
 Allows you to fill wildcards in localized strings with values.

-In Fluid there is the translate ViewHelper, which works by the same rules.
-For a case study for localization, see Chapter 9.